hassancodes/spotifyCurator/README.md

 # Working on Spotify Curator
 # Week1
-* create a file with all the clean data.
+* create a file with all the clean data. ✅
-* Convert the existing code to functional paradigm
+* Convert the existing code to functional paradigm (working)

 # week2
 Create plan for implementing frontend.
+(Working)